 British Virgin Islands

-All 60 of these glittering reef-lined islands and cays reopened during the first week of December after nine months of closure.
-While its borders were shut, the government of this luxury Caribbean destination devised a very extensive COVID-prevention program.
+All 60 of these glittering reef-lined islands and cays in this luxury Caribbean destination are open to Americans who agree to abide by its’ COVID-prevention program.
 Visitors need proof of travel insurance with comprehensive medical coverage and if you’re unvaccinated, you need a negative PCR test taken up to five days prior to arrival.
 You also need to apply for travel authorization and submit your PCR test results via the BVI Gateway App – more info here.
 On arrival, there’s another test, and you’ll have to activate a contact tracing app on your phone and put on a government-issued wristband monitoring device.
 For the first seven days you must quarantine at your hotel, then take a PCR test (using approved transportation to and from the testing site).
 If you’re still COVID-free when the results come back, you can go explore, providing you stay 6ft from others, wash your hands often and wear a mask during travel and at the airport.
 The PCR tests, wristband and app are provided at your own expense ($175).
 Arrivals by sea are subject to four days of quarantine plus PCR testing.
 If you’re fully vaccinated, you only need to take a test on arrival and quarantine until you receive the result.
 Or if you’re partially vaccinated, you only need to take a test on arrival and quarantine for the first four days, then take another PCR test.